List of Disney's Aladdin characters: Abis Mal

 Abis Mal (voiced by Jason Alexander) is a childish and incompetent thief with aspirations of wealth who does anything he can to get money.
 His first banter with Aladdin causes him to become a determined enemy towards him.
-He also appears in the TV series, where his villainous deeds revolve around power and riches and involve the use of magical artifacts or legendary creatures.
+He also appears in the TV series, where his villainous deeds revolve around power, as well as riches, and involve the use of magical artifacts or legendary creatures.
 His name is a play on the word "abysmal".
 He has a distant ancestor, Abnor Mal.

 Abis Mal's Thugs

 Abis Mal's Thugs (voiced by Jeff Bennett, Dan Castellaneta, Jim Cummings, Rob Paulsen, and Frank Welker) are various unnamed thieves who follow Abis Mal.
 They first appear in The Return of Jafar, where they are shown to resent his leadership and attempt to kill him at a well before being scared off by Jafar.
-The thugs also appear in the TV series, where they are involved in some of Abis Mal's schemes, though they are more often seen at the Skull and Dagger, the cafe headquarters of Agrabah's guild for thieves and criminals, often referred to by Abis Mal himself as a "den of thieves".
+The thugs also appear in the TV series, where their involvement with Abis Mal is more limited, though they are more often seen at the Skull and Dagger, the cafe headquarters of Agrabah's guild for thieves and criminals, often referred to by Abis Mal himself as a "den of thieves".